mac-cain13/R.swift/Documentation/Ignoring.md

 ### Example

 ```
-# Ignore a spefic font gile
+# Ignore a specific font file
 fonts/myspecialfont.ttf

 # Ignore all tiff and tif files in the images folder